 NMU's Writing Center.
 It's yours.
 Use it.

-Annotated bibliography examples: Learning Geography: An Annotated Bibliography of Research Paths, Core List for an Environmental Reference Collection (from the EPA), and Texas Reference Sources.
+Annotated bibliography: Writing an Annotated Bibliogaphy (University of Guelph), and some examples: Climate Ready Great Lakes: An Annotated Bibliography, Core List for an Environmental Reference Collection (from the EPA), and Texas Reference Sources.

 Communicating in geography and the environmental science, 3rd.ed.
 G70 H35 2006.